- Moscow Plays Down Kazakhstan Space Port Row

 - Kazakhstan Wants Russia to Hand Over Space Town

-The issue of control over Baikonur and the rent Russia pays Kazakhstan to use the facility has been the subject of an ongoing dispute between the two nations ever since Kazakhstan gained independence from the Soviet Union.
+The issue of control over Baikonur and the rent Russia pays Kazakhstan to use the facility have been the subject of ongoing dispute between the two nations ever since Kazakhstan gained independence from the USSR in 1991.

 Add to blog